austinjones/lifeline-rs/README.md

 ```

 ## The Task
-The Task executes a `Future`, and returns a Lifeline when spawned.
+The Task executes a `Future`, and returns a `Lifeline` value when spawned.
 When the lifeline is dropped, the future is immediately cancelled.

 `Task` is a trait that is implemented for all types - you can import it and use `Self::task` in any type.
 In lifeline, it's
 most commonly used in Service implementations.